guzba/zippy/README.md

 ## Performance

 Benchmarks can be run comparing different deflate implementations.
-My benchmarking shows this library performs very well but it is not quite as fast as zlib itself (not a surprise).
+My benchmarking shows this library performs very well but it is not quite as fast as zlib at uncompressing just yet (not a surprise).
 Check the performance yourself by running [tests/benchmark.nim](https://github.com/guzba/zippy/blob/master/tests/benchmark.nim).

 `nim c -d:release -r .\tests\benchmark.nim`